ramgorthi04/gist/recontour_planner_hints.md

 ### amazon_orders.amz_numberorders_per_datesku

 #### Dataset Components:
 Contains information about product orders on Amazon, segmented by date, brand, country, and SKU (Stock Keeping Unit).
-Here's a breakdown of the dataset's components and the potential insights that can be drawn from it:
+Includes the following columns:

 1. **Date**: The date on which the orders were placed.
 This allows for time-series analysis and trend identification.